-- The percentage of new residential units that are multi-family continued to improve for the fourth consecutive year. - 2014 continued to see more residential building permits issued for the Urban Core than 2011 and 2012, overall indicating a positive trend in this central location. - The vacancy rate has remained below three percent for the last two years creating a constrained rental market. - In terms of safety, the mid-year estimate suggests that the crime rate has decreased. - Local wages are keeping pace with provincial benchmarks. - The number of businesses with employees continues to increase which reflects a healthy climate for investment and a sense of optimism from business owners. - Parks and transportation dollars are being spent in the urban core in support of OCP objectives of increasing private investment in the central part of the city. - Average household electricity and gas consumption continues to decrease. - The percentage of land protected as park continues to increase each of the last three years towards the target.
+- The percentage of new residential units that are multi-family continued to improve for the fifth consecutive year. - 2015 continued to see more residential building permits issues for the Urban Core than 2011 and 2012, overall indicating a positive trend in this central location. - The vacancy rate has remained below three per cent for the last 3 years, creating a constrained rental market.
+The City acknowledges the challenges from the low vacancy rate and in response has multiple incentives in place to encourage development of rental housing including, tax incentives, micro-suite incentives and rental housing grants. - In terms of safety, the mid-year estimate suggests that the crime rate has seen minimal change since the baseline year of 2011. - Local wages are keeping pace with provincial benchmarks. - The number of businesses with employees continues to increase which reflects a healthy climate for investment and a sense of optimism from business owners. - The percentage of parks and transportation dollars spent in the urban core decreased in 2015 but the overall trend supports the OCP objectives of increasing private investment in the central part of the city.
+Since the baseline year, almost 69 per cent of parks and transportation dollars have been spent in the urban core. - Average household electricity and gas consumption continues to decrease. - The percentage of land protected as park continues to increase each of the last 4 years towards the target.

 The effectiveness of OCP implementation is measured by indicator performance.
-Having 18 of the indicators (72%) either performing in a positive direction, or remaining consistent, suggests that the intent of the OCP is being implemented and that the policies are resulting in a positive performance.
-Staff intends to shift away from producing the formal Indicator
+Having 19 of the indicators (76 per cent) either performing in a positive direction, or remaining consistent, suggests that the intent of the OCP is being implemented and that the policies are resulting in a positive performance.
+This year's result is an increase over the previous year where 72 per cent of indicators were performing in either a positive direction or remained consistent.